bergercookie/awesome-albert-plugins/README.md

     - Install `google-chrome` or `chromium-browser` to add an "Open in incognito mode" option
     - See the [`ddgr`-specific section](#ddgr-based-plugins) for more

-- Improved implementations of the original 🍅 `Pomodoro` plugin

 Plugins have been tested with the Albert python `v0.4` interface.
 If you're looking for a version that works with earlier versions of the plugin, see the